-The City of Atlanta’s Brownfield Program started in 1996 when it received its first brownfield grant from the United States Environmental Protection Agency (EPA).
+The City of Atlanta’s Brownfields Program started in 1996 when it received its first brownfield grant from the United States Environmental Protection Agency (EPA).
 Since then, then City has managed several programs and initiatives aimed at identifying, assessing and remediating brownfield sites throughout the city.
-This page provides an overview of current and recently completed brownfields programs managed by the City of Atlanta.
+This page provides an overview of current and recently completed brownfield programs managed by the City of Atlanta.

 What is a brownfield?

-To learn more about brownfields in general, please see the following resources:
+To learn more about brownfield in general, please see the following resources:

 • EPA Brownfield Page